Anurag Chauhan: Works

 In 2015, Chauhan started a project called WASH (Women, Sanitation, Hygiene) that works to educate women about menstrual hygiene, providing sanitary napkins and training them to make bio-degradable sanitary napkins.
 Workshops led by doctors inform women about biological reasons behind menstruation, hormonal changes, from teen age changes to menopause.
 Counselling is given to women particularly who are dealing with menopause.
 Nutritionists are part of the effort- informing women and girls about importance of food & nutrition intake.
 Affordability and sustainability are big issues, which is why they train the women to make their own sanitary napkins at home.
 The workshop also covers the harmful effects of poor menstrual hygiene and teach about the disposal of napkins.
 In 2018, WASH started Breaking The Bloody Taboo campaign where, as the name suggests, Anurag and his team strive to strip women of the age-old taboos.
 During one such campaign in Rajasthan, the volunteers conducted a session inside a temple with women of menstruating age.
 In another session, Anurag handed over tulsi saplings to women and asked them to nurture the sapling for a month and then see the results.

 Chauhan started this project after reading an article written about deaths caused due to lack of menstruation hygiene.
 His cause received support from actress Twinkle Khanna.

 Chauhan runs awareness programs in many villages, slums, schools and colleges of Uttarakhand, Delhi, Rajasthan, Uttar Pradesh, Maharashtra and Karnataka.

-During the nationwide lockdown the efforts of Humans for Humanity has come as a great help to the women who have been taught how to make sanitary napkins at home as they don't have to go out and buy them but they can make hygienic sanitary pads themselves at home.
-They have reached a new level of empowerment as they are not dependent on the outside world to maintain a healthy menstrual cycle.
-Anurag is an example how youth of India are breaking the stereotype associated with menstrual hygiene by touching lives of those who need awareness and education by honesty, dedication and a will do bring a positive change.
-Anurag is indeed the real life Padman.
+During the nationwide lockdown Humans for Humanity helped women by teaching them how to make sanitary napkins at home.
+Anurag is known as an example of how youth of India are breaking the stereotype associated with menstrual hygiene by touching lives of those who need awareness and education by honesty, dedication and a will do bring a positive change.